USC prioritizes energy conservation and efficiency when doing upgrades to operational systems on campus. Current initiatives include:

 Buildings which have individual stand-alone chillers are being pulled out of service and are being connected to the campus chilled water system.
 The campus chilled water system uses chillers which are typically 25-35% more efficient than the stand alone systems.
 Where connection to the campus loop is not readily feasible, new energy efficient chillers are being installed.

 FMS has replaced nearly all of the old ballast units on the lights on both campuses with new, energy efficient units.

 USC Housing utilizes Lucid Energy Dashboards in its UPC buildings for real-time electricity monitoring and public interface.

 LEED Certified Buildings

-The Ronald Tutor Campus Center and the Broad CIRM Center are LEED Certified.
-The Engemann Student Health Center and Fertitta Hall are pursuing LEED certification.
+The Ronald Tutor Campus Center, the Broad CIRM Center, the Engemann Student Health Center, and Fertitta Hall are all LEED Certified.

 USC Housing partnered with USC Residential Education to create the EnergizeSC: Energy Conservation Competition.
 For two weeks in November, residential colleges compete to reduce their base level energy usage.
 EnergizeSC begins with a kick-off event to get students personally involved in the competition.
 USC Housing has created an Energy Conservation Guide to give residents a resource to learn practical, energy saving tips.
 The college that shows the largest energy reduction receives points towards the Residential College Cup.
 Looking down the line, EnergizeSC is an exciting avenue to help students form sustainable habits that they can incorporate throughout the rest of the academic year.